lightly-io/team-awareness-training/README.md

 ## Suggested reading
 As a teacher, you want to have an understanding of stress, methods to counter stress including meditation, flow, organizational development, leadership and coaching.
 There are a myriad of books available on these topics, such as:
-- Search Inside Yourself by Chade-Meng Tan
+- Search Inside Yourself by Chade-Meng Tan.
-- Full Catastrophe Living by Jon Kabat-Zinn
+- Full Catastrophe Living by Jon Kabat-Zinn.
-- Focus by Daniel Goleman
+- Focus by Daniel Goleman.
-- Flow by Mihaly Csikszentmihalyi
+- Flow by Mihaly Csikszentmihalyi.
-- Mindfulness by Joseph Goldstein
+- Mindfulness by Joseph Goldstein.
-- The Buddha's Brain by Rick Hanson
+- The Buddha's Brain by Rick Hanson.
-- Waking Up by Sam Harris
+- Waking Up by Sam Harris.
-- How The Mind Work by Steven Pinker
+- How The Mind Works by Steven Pinker.
-- Reinventing Organizations by Frederic Laloux
+- Reinventing Organizations by Frederic Laloux.
+- Focused & Fearless by Shaila Catherine.
+- Radical Acceptance by Tara Brach.
+- A Path With Heart by Jack Kornfield.
+- Meditations by Marcus Aurelius.
+- The Way of Zen by Alan Watts.

 ## Tools
 I use [Thriver](http://www.thriver.io) to measure stress levels of the participants during the course.
 It's helpful to do some A/B testing with another team that is not doing the course but with a similar situation.
 Thriver also includes guided meditations that the participants can use as homework.